ewa-edun/EcoBuddy_OLD/README.md

 - Integerate Firebase auth and firestore.
 - Integerate Gemini API for chatbot and newsletter/blog posts.

+- Scan waste button, referrals code button, back to home button on waste page, submit waste button on waste schedule, and claim rewards button (this one is green) need better styling.
 ## Pages/Fixes for future
 - Edit Profile Page